 Do I have to wear a mask?

-This is the easiest question to answer.
-It is your choice!
-But in some states and some circumstances, you will be breaking the law if you do not.
+“Do I have to wear a mask?” … This is the easiest question to answer.
+It is your choice, but in some States and some circumstances, you will be breaking the law if you do not.
+The important issue is to rapidly reduce the rate of transmission of the Coronavirus.

-The regulations vary from state to state.
-The most recent guidance from medical practitioners and the CDC ( Centers for Disease Control) strongly indicate that we are all safer if we do.
+The regulations on COVID-19 safety vary from state to state.
+The most recent guidance from medical practitioners and the CDC ( Centers for Disease Control) strongly indicates that we are all safer if we do.

-On the best information available, it is clear that Coronavirus diseases spread most easily on airborne water droplets.
+Based on the best information available, it is clear that Coronavirus diseases spread most easily via airborne water droplets.
 For example, when an infected person sneezes or coughs.
-Wearing a face mask has been shown to restrict the spread of airborne diseases.
+Wearing a face mask has been definitively shown to restrict the spread of airborne diseases.

 The problem is that a significant number of infected people are either unaware or display no symptoms.
 That could be you and me.
 We may be infectious, capable of innocently passing on the virus to anyone around us.
 If we wear a face mask ‘when it matters’ we are protecting our community, friends and colleagues, our families, and ourselves.